The Blue Ridge Chorale

 Adult Choir 6: 30 – 8:30 pm

-Registration and Attendance @ 6:15 pm
+Registration and Attendance @ 6:15 pm- Please be prepared to sing at 6:30 precisely.

 Additional rehearsal time may be required as concert time approaches.

-Adult choir rehearsals begin each week at 6:30 pm.
+Choir rehearsals begin each week at 6:30 pm.
 If you arrive late please wait for a break in the warm-ups or song before taking your place quietly in your section.

 Please stay focused on the director’s instructions and limit unnecessary talking.
 Our time is very precious.

 Attendance is taken each week.
-Members may miss no more than two rehearsals in the concert season without consulting the Music Director.
+Members may miss no more than three rehearsals in the concert season without consulting the Music Director.
 If you are to be late or absent, please contact your Section Leader or Chorale President, Phone: 540-219-8837 or

 In the event of inclement weather, emails/calls will also be sent out in an attempt to contact all members.